-How to Make Instant Cup Ramen using Cold Water
+How to Make Instant Cup Ramen with Cold Water

-To make chilled ramen, what you need to prepare are just 2 items, a cup of instant ramen and cold water.
-I actually made one today, so here I will share the making instructions with photos.
+What you need to prepare to make this cold ramen are just two items, a cup of instant noodles and cold water, and here are the instructions with photos.

-You can make the cold ramen using whatever cup ramen you like.
-By the way, I made this one from Nissin Cup Noodle Soy Sauce Flavor.
-In taste, the chilled ramen is as delicious as the one served hot.
+You can make this cold ramen with any instant cup of noodle soup.
+I made this from Nissin Cup Noodle Soy Sauce Flavor, by the way.
+Taste-wise, the chilled ramen is as delicious as the hot one!